simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG.md

 1.  **TODO-11:** Define this test class as a Spring Boot test.
 Use the `@ActiveProfiles` annotation to activate TWO profiles:
     1. The first profile will be **simple-vector-store**.
-    2. The second profile will match the embedding model you plan to use:
+    2. The second profile will match the chat model you plan to use:
         * For Amazon Bedrock,       use **aws**.
         * For Azure OpenAI,         use **azure**.
         * For standard OpenAI,      use **openai**.